 - Windows Loop and Turret Arch Trail (easy 1.2 miles roundtrip)

-4 – Bryce Canyon National Park
+2. Bryce Canyon National Park

-Once again, this park makes it into the list of our favorites for sure!
+Once again, this park makes it into the list of our favorite things to do in Southern Utah for sure!

 One of the best things about this park?
-It contains the largest concentration of hoodoos found anywhere on Earth!
+It contains the largest concentration of hoodoos found anywhere on Earth.
 How awesome is that?!

 - Navajo Loop Trail (moderate 1.5 miles roundtrip)